Skip to main content

 Why digital sensors are more demanding than film

-Sensors are made up of flat photosites sensitive to the angle of light incidence.
+Digital sensors are made up of flat photosites whose response can be affected by the angle at which light reaches them.

-Unlike film, which can accept light from various angles, digital sensors perform poorly with oblique rays at the edges of the image.
+Unlike film, which accepts light arriving from a wider range of angles, digital sensors can be more sensitive to highly oblique rays at the edges of the image.

 This can result in: